SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 **Attribute**: date

-Date of creation of the rule.
+Creation date of the rule.
 Use the format YYYY/MM/DD or YYYY-MM-DD

 ### Modified (optional)

 **Attribute**: modified

-Date of the *last* modification of the rule.
+*Last* modification date of the rule.
 Use the format YYYY/MM/DD or YYYY-MM-DD
 Reasons to change the modified date:
 * changed title
 * changed detection section